You can get thousands of clicks to your site from Google News.

 Why do you think the Google XML sitemap crawls, indexes and publishes third party website content from CNN, BBC, Techcrunch, The Wall Street Journal and others in its search results?

 One of the reasons is because these sites are true news publishers and adhere to strict standard journalism practices.
 They’re transparent and they adhere to the same professional standard.
 Just take a look at their search history and you can see they take their news seriously.

 To be included in news XLM’s your reporting must be original, honest and well-structured with quality anchor texts, meta tags, and an authoritative voice.
 Standard journalism is all about investigation and not just about search engine optimization.
 So, you should be able and ready to investigate a story and authenticate it, before reporting it.

-PBS recommends that you present information from the most to the least important content points.
+For your story to strike a chord with editors, who will in turn syndicate it at Google News, PBS recommends that you present information from the most to the least important content points.